web3/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 async function main() {
 	try {
-		console.log('Do the provider supports subscription?:', ipcProvider.supportsSubscriptions());
+		console.log('Does the provider support subscriptions?:', ipcProvider.supportsSubscriptions());

 		// Get the list of accounts in the connected node which is in this case: geth in dev mode. const accounts = await web3.eth.getAccounts();